ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ---

 **Step 4**: Consolidate
-Sort edits by starting point and merge consolidate consecutive edits.
+Sort edits by starting point and consolidate consecutive edits.
 Optionally also remove redundant edits.

 ![](img/FormattingConsolidation.svg)

 ---

-The SPARQL grammar is quite large (138 rules), so implementing this in datail was a bit tedious.
+The SPARQL grammar is quite large (138 rules), so implementing this in detail was a bit tedious.

 #### Results